 The data is unambiguous: modern dictation isn’t just faster—it’s measurably more accurate than older systems and human typing.

+Yes.
 The accuracy concerns that plagued voice dictation a decade ago have been decisively solved.
-Modern systems achieve 95-99% accuracy—surpassing human typing precision whilst delivering 3x speed gains.
+Modern systems achieve 95-99% accuracy — surpassing human typing precision whilst delivering 3x speed gains.
 State-of-the-art models like Whisper (powering Weesper Neon Flow) handle diverse accents, minimise errors, and adapt to specialised vocabulary with minimal configuration.

 The evidence is clear: accuracy is no longer a valid objection to dictation adoption.
 With proper microphone setup (£30-50 investment), quiet workspace conditions, and modern software, you can expect professional-grade precision from day one—and continuous improvement as you adapt your workflow.